pavelicii/android-ui-testing-features/README.md

 # Android UI Testing Features

 I use this repository as storage of Android UI testing practices from my experience: test patterns, naming conventions, wrapper methods for test and device actions, etc.
+Or as a part of my programming portfolio.

 Some of these come from single projects, others — from common test codebases.
 They are written both in Java and Kotlin.

 :cactus: It's not a separate framework, it's just helpers and aliases for personal reuse in the future.